Updated Impact Sacrifice Card | 411MANIA

 Updated Impact Sacrifice Card

-Impact Wrestling has an updated lineup for Sacrifice following this week’s episode.
-You can see the updated card below for the show, which airs on March 13th on Impact!
-Plus:
+Impact Wrestling has an updated card is for this weekend’s Impact Sacrifice following this week’s episode.
+You can see the updated lineup below for the show, which airs Saturday on Impact!
+Plus.

+In addition to several additions to the card, it was announced on Impact that Rich Swann’s match with Moose will be for both the Impact and TNA World Titles.
+The match was previously just announced as being for Swann’s Impact World Title.

 * Impact World Tag Team Championship Match: Good Brothers vs. FinJuice